wearrrrr/ResourceDragon/README.md

 ## Features
 - Preview images, gifs, audio, and archives entirely from within ResourceDragon
 - Support for parsing both ELF and PE files to extract information.
-- Lua support for creating custom formats (WIP!)
+- Squirrel support for creating custom formats!
+- Ability to load native plugins (.dll, .so)!

 ## Supported archive formats